-While real news agencies may make mistakes from time to time, they have incredibly high standards to ensure that issues like spelling and grammar errors don’t happen.
+While real news agencies may make mistakes every day, they set incredibly high standards to ensure that issues like spelling and grammar errors don’t happen.

-Additionally, they follow strict style guides that don’t allow the use of dramatic punctuation (?!?!) and WRITING IN ALL CAPS, for example.
+Additionally, they follow strict style guides that don’t allow the use of dramatic punctuation and WRITING IN ALL CAPS, for example.
 Or the exclamation point—you won’t find it in most established and credible news organization posts.

-So, if a story seems even slightly odd, do a search for that specific story.
+So, if a news report seems even slightly odd, do a search for that specific story.
 If it’s being covered everywhere, that is a good sign.
 If the only places mentioning it are alternative news sites and personal blogs, take it with a grain of salt.